apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 * Create a new vanilla C# console application.
 ![New Console Application Template]({{ site.url }}/assets/java_net_post/new_console.png "New Console Application Template")

-Now we add a service reference to our .NET application in order to consume the SOAP web service that wraps the Java API[^2].
+Now we add a service reference to our .NET application in order to consume the web service that wraps the Java API[^2].

 * Run the spring ws _**run.bat**_ file - to get the service up and running.
 ![Spring WS Reference]({{ site.url }}/assets/java_net_post/running_spring_service.png "Spring WS running reference")